hendrixjoseph/hendrixjoseph.github.io/_posts/2021-01-15-2021-new-years-resolutions-goals.md

 * Enjoy our daughter learning to walk and talk
 * Max two hours of TV for the kids *only* on the weekends.
 No TV during the week.
 * Improve our parenting skills by either taking a parenting class (preferably) or reading a book

-volunteer at church at least once
+* Volunteer at church at least once

 ## Improve Our Marriage